benchristel/sindarin/the-elvish-language.md

 - [.s lembas] "waybread"
 - [.s Legolas] "Greenleaf"
 - [.s Osgiliath] "Citadel of the Stars"

-### Variations on the Vowel Sounds

-No language pronounces sounds exactly the same way 100% of the time—the examples above are just the most common pronunciation of each sound.
-In the recording of "A Elbereth", Tolkien pronounces the first [.s I] in [.s Gilthoniel] as in _gild_, and the [.s A] of [.s ennorath] as in _wrath_.
-There's little reason to suppose that we shouldn't do the same.

-However, there are limits to how far pronunciation can be stretched.
-Don't go pronouncing Sindarin [.s A] as in _hate_—Sindarin speakers would hear this as a completely different sound, spelled [.s EI].

-It's also difficult to know exactly when we should use each pronunciation.
-Tolkien didn't publish written guidelines for this and we have only a few recorded samples of him speaking Sindarin.
-Perhaps we must just accept that no matter how we pronounce Sindarin, Tolkien (or his Elves) would probably think that we have very strange accents!

 ### The Sixth Vowel: Y